-(3) If subsection (1)(c) applies, the staff member must take reasonable steps to inform the particular visitor about the request as soon as practicable.

-- (4) A community visitor (child) must comply with a request to visit a site, or communicate with a child staying at a site, as soon as practicable after being informed of the request. - (5) A community visitor (child) does not commit an offence only by failing to comply with subsection (4).
+- (3) If subsection (1)(c) applies, the staff member must take reasonable steps to inform the particular visitor about the request as soon as practicable. - Maximum penalty-40 penalty units. - (4) A community visitor (child) must comply with a request to visit a site, or communicate with a child staying at a site, as soon as practicable after being informed of the request. - (5) A community visitor (child) does not commit an offence only by failing to comply with subsection (4).